chilian/acts_as_sanitizable/README.md

 end
 ```

-If you wish to not sanitize specific attributes on an inherited model you can call `skip_sanitization_on`.
-When you have been using a context in the sanitizer definition be sure to specify the same one when using `skip_sanitization_on`.
+If you wish to not sanitize specific attributes on an inherited model you can call `skip_sanitization_of`.
+When you have been using a context in the sanitizer definition be sure to specify the same one when using `skip_sanitization_of`.

 ```ruby
 class Admin < User